gbuela/kanjiryokucha/README.md

 ## Technical

 *Note: service API keys are not included as part of the public repo.
 You need to get those in order to be able to build the project.
-You should see a missing ApiKey.swift file that should go in the same folder where the main 'kanjiryokucha' folder sits.*
+You should see a missing ApiKey.swift file that should go in the main 'kanjiryokucha' folder.*

 The project is written in Swift and uses Cocoapods for dependencies.